GENERAL PULASKI MEMORIAL DAY

 Use #GeneralPulaskiMemorialDay to post on social media.

-The observance was established in 1929 when Congress passed a resolution designating October 11 as General Pulaski Memorial Day.
+In 1929, Congress passed a resolution designating October 11th as General Pulaski Memorial Day.
+Each year, a new presidential proclamation renews the resolution.
 (Public Resolution 16 of 1929)

 A Presidential Proclamation has been issued each year since (except 1930).